 This section explains My Oracle Support concepts and global features.
 It includes the following topics:

-A Support Identifier (SI) identifies the products that your company has purchased and the level of support that you are entitled to.
+A Support Identifier (SI) identifies the products that your company has purchased.
 Some companies have only one SI but most companies have more than one SI.
 The SI is included in the welcome letter sent from Oracle to the technical contact listed in your company's contract.
 It is required to access Oracle Support Services, including My Oracle Support and phone support.
 A Customer User Administrator (CUA) enabled for Support Identifier groups can create additional SIs in My Oracle Support as required.

 To view the My Account page: